Sedalia Golf Course

 Par 3

 The second to last par 3 is possibly the most difficult.
-This hole is straight up hill and can play quite long if it is into the wind.
-With out of bounds on the left, a lateral hazard short and right of the green, and 3 bunkers surrounding the putting surface, it can feel like there is no place to miss.
-If you can manage to hit this green you will be facing tough putts with plenty of slope and break.
+This hole is straight up hill & can play quite long if it is into the wind.
+With out of bounds on the left, a lateral hazard short and right of the green & 3 bunkers surrounding the putting surface, it can feel like there is no place to miss.
+If you can manage to hit this green, you will be facing tough putts with plenty of slope & break.

 Hole #16